joaoppeters/wind-neural-network/README.md

 2. "**n**" amount of **past days** to forecast the **same respective hour one day ahead**.

-The main files present in this repo are:
+The main files present in this repo are in the [main folder](./main/):

 1) [windneural.py](./main/windneural.py):
 	- Manipulates the historical data considering the analyzes to be carried out;